babar-raza/package-descriptions/groupdocs.cloud/pypi/GroupDocs.Classification Cloud SDK for Python.md

 GroupDocs.Classification Cloud's platform independent document manipulation API is a true REST API that can be used from any platform.
 You can use it with any language or platform that supports REST, be it the web, desktop, mobile, or the cloud.
 The API integrates with other cloud services to provide you the flexibility you require for processing documents.
 It is suitable for the most types of businesses, documents, or content.

+## Dependencies

+- Python 2.7 and 3.4+
+- Referenced packages (see [here](https://github.com/groupdocs-classification-cloud/groupdocs-classification-cloud-python/blob/master/setup.py) for more details)

 ## Installation

 If the python package is hosted on [Github](https://github.com/groupdocs-classification-cloud/groupdocs-classification-cloud-python), you can install directly from Github: